Conner Peripherals: Corporate history

-Conner Peripherals was founded in June 1985 and located in San Jose CA. However it did not produce any product until after it merged into and with CoData, Boulder CO, in February 1986.
+Conner Peripherals was founded in June 1985 and located in San Jose CA. However it did not produce any product until after it merged into and with CoData, Boulder, Colorado, in February 1986.
 It began shipping its first products based upon the CoData design in early 1987, initially to Compaq.
 During calendar 1987 Compaq represented about 90% of Conner Peripheral's sales.

 In 1990, Conner Peripherals set a record by reaching $1.337 billion in sales in four years, without acquisitions, making it the fastest-growing manufacturing start-up in United States history.

-Conner Peripherals were also one of the first companies to produce IDE specification AV (audio/visual) hard drives for a low cost, such as the 420 megabyte AV in 1995-1996, and was the first to produce drives with a native (no external adapter) IEEE 1394 FireWire interface.

-The company also started manufacturing tape drives in 1993, when it purchased Archive Corporation.
+In December 1992 Conner Peripherals acquired Archive Corporation adding Archive's tape drives to its product line.

-In 1996, Conner Peripherals was acquired by Seagate.
+Conner Peripherals was acquired by Seagate in a 1996 merger.